pirtleshell/lwt/docs/install.md

 1. Install XAMPP
    1. Go to https://www.apachefriends.org/download.html
    2. Download "XAMPP for Windows 7.3.30 (64 bit)" (or a higher PHP 7 version).
-Step 1c: Open your Downloads folder and run the downloaded "xampp-windows-x64-xxx-installer.exe".
+   3. Open your Downloads folder and run the downloaded "xampp-windows-x64-xxx-installer.exe".
 Please install the components Apache, MySQL, PHP and phpMyAdmin into the folder C:\xampp.

 2. Get the [latest GitHub release](https://github.com/HugoFara/lwt/releases), unzip it.